allegro/blog/_posts/2022-11-14-onion-architecture.md

 defines layers in the code and build setup.

-Additional complexity to the build setup and extra learning curve introduced by the layered approach, pays back during the development.
+Additional complexity to the build setup and extra learning curve introduced by the layered approach, pays back during development.
 It reduces cognitive load on the programmer by giving a more concrete structural foundation and guidance.

 ### The Repository